 Great Divide, Canada to Mexico

-One of the greatest American cycling routes you can take is the Great Divide, which runs south from Canada around Banff in Alberta going south to the Mexican border.
+One of the greatest American cycling routes you can take is the Great Divide, which runs south from Banff in Alberta, Canada, to the Mexican border near Antelope Wells, New Mexico.
+The route follows the Continental Divide and passes through Montana, Idaho, Wyoming, Colorado, and New Mexico.
 Keep in mind that this route requires mountain bike tires and suspension forks since much of the route is void of pavement and has rough terrain.
 If you plan to tackle the whole route, make sure that you have about three months to spend on the road.

 Carretera Austral, Chile